 - Zuckerman Postdoctoral Scholars receive a scholarship of $50,000 per academic year for up to two years, with $36,000 each year for living expenses and $14,000 each year for research ($10,000) and travel ($4,000) expenses.

 - If circumstances allow, Zuckerman Postdoctoral Scholarships may be renewed on a competitive basis for an additional one or two years.

 - Nationality: Citizens of the United States or Canada

-- Number of Scholarships: Five postdoctoral scholarships will be given out per participating university in 2018-2019.
+- Number of Awards: Five postdoctoral financial aid positions will be given out per participating university in 2021-2022.

-- Scholarship can be taken at one of four Israeli universities
+- The award can be taken at one of seven Israeli universities

 Eligible Countries: Citizens of the United States or Canada are eligible to apply.

 Entrance Requirements: To be eligible for this application you must meet the following requirements: